About This Program

 3.MD.C.6 Geometric Measurement: Understand concepts of area and relate area to multiplication and to addition.

-Typically, residencies range from $2,000 to $3,000, but we can use your available budget and ‘work backwards’ to create a cost-effective residency for your school.
+Residencies range in price, from $2,000 and up, but we can use your available budget and ‘work backward’ to create a cost-effective residency for your school.
 We may be able to assist you in securing grant and funding opportunities.

 Residencies are tailored to your needs but usually include:

-John made the whole experience for every child memorable especially the students whose images were chosen for the screens.
-They felt their artwork was very valuable.
+"John made the whole experience for every child memorable especially the students whose images were chosen for the screens.
+They felt their artwork was very valuable."

-This was truly an arts-integrated process for our third graders.
+"This was truly an arts-integrated process for our third graders.
 The process of picture journaling their experiences with raising the terrapins has made that experience more memorable.
 The history of Poplar Island had more impact as it was explored through words and art.
-The students also learned Baltimore’s rich history in screen painting and now claim a piece of that tradition.
+The students also learned Baltimore’s rich history in screen painting and now claim a piece of that tradition."